-The draw tool is used to create infrastructure pathways on the current Layer.
+The draw tool is used to create infrastructure pathways and data geometry on the current Layer.

 - Once you have selected the draw tool, you will be given the option of drawing one or two way paths.
 The default is 1-way but this can be toggled from within the Tool Properties panel, or by using the 1 or 2 keyboard shortcuts.

 1 and 2 way paths can be distinguished visually by zooming into the map.